 The best software doesn’t always come with a price tag attached.
-There are a host of free best PC softwares available on the web that can improve the way you work and play.
+There is a host of free best PC software available on the web that can improve the way you work and play.

 Plus, you can often unearth programs that will help you solve problems you didn’t know you had, improving your PC’s overall performance.

 What follows is a handy list of what we believe is some of the best free PC software available – some applications you might know, some you might not.
 But once you’ve used them, you’ll wonder how you ever lived without them.
 It starts with …

 1. Mozilla Firefox

 If you don’t like Microsoft’s Internet Explorer, it’s easy to switch to an alternative.
 Firefox from Mozilla leads the charge – a fast, flexible web browser that includes tabbed browsing, smart privacy controls, built-in spell checking, and the ability to add a range of plug-ins to extend its already impressive functionality.
 This is the best pc software for internet browsing.

 Firefox is a fast and flexible alternative to Internet Explorer